 Seniors who spend relatively little on medications — those who take only generics or whose drugs are inexpensive — will see a less dramatic change in their day-to-day costs.
 But the cap still matters for them as a form of financial protection against an unexpected diagnosis or a change in medication needs.

 According to research from KFF (the Kaiser Family Foundation), millions of Medicare Part D enrollees previously had out-of-pocket drug costs exceeding $2,000 annually.
-Those beneficiaries are the direct winners of this change.
+AARP estimates that roughly 19 million Part D enrollees will benefit from the cap, either through direct savings or through the financial security of knowing costs are now bounded.

 The Medicare Prescription Payment Plan